Slavic dragon: Hala

 The demon or creature known as hala (or ala), whose name derived from the Greek word for "hail" took the appearance of a dense mist or fog, or a black cloud.
 Hala was believed to be the cause of strong winds and whirlwind in Eastern Bulgaria, whereas the lamya was blamed as the perpetrator in Southwestern Bulgarian lore.
 In Western Bulgarian tradition, the halla itself was regarded as the whirlwind, which guarded clouds and contained the rain, but was also regarded as a type of dragon, alongside the folklore that the smok (roughly equated with "grass snake" but actually the Aesculapian snake (Note: Smok was crudely translated as "grass snake" by Zhelyazkova, but grass snake (Natrix spp.) in Bulgarian is actually vodnitsa водница or vodna zmiya водна змия literally 'water snake'.)) was a crag-dwelling whirlwind.

 These hala were also known in East and Central Serbia.
-Similar lore occur in Croatia, Bosnia and Herzegovina, Montenegro.
+Similar lore occur in Croatia, Bosnia and Herzegovina, and Montenegro.